-The title "Veteran Reserve Corps" was substituted for that of "Invalid Corps" by General Order No. 111, dated March 18, 1864 to include soldiers whose enlistments had expired but wished to continue in uniformed service to their country.
+The name was changed to the U.S. Veteran Reserve Corps by General Order No. 111, March 18, 1864 to include soldiers whose enlistments had expired but wished to continue in uniformed service to their country.